SorinPan/tuner-nation/README.md

 - Robot is used for the body text of the website.

 I think this pairing provides a balanced and visually pleasing contrast.

+## Technologies Used

+### Languages Used

+- HTML5
+- CSS3

+### Programs Used

+- Figma: Used for creating wireframes.
+- Visual Studio Code: Used for writing and developing code.
+- CodeAnywhere: Used for writing and developing code.
+- Git: Used for version control.
+- GitHub: Used to store the files and deploy.
+- FireFox Developer Edition: Used to test new features before implementing into actual code.
+- Google Fonts: Used to import the fonts.
+- FontJoy: Used to find fonts pairing.
+- Font Awesome: Used for icons.